vtaunk1932/Interview-prep-tracker/README.md

 🎯 Add your own topics dynamically

-🌐 Persistent backend using Spring Boot and PostgreSQL
+🌐 Persistent backend using Spring Boot and MySQL

 📝 AI Resume Builder (NEW!)